Great Yorkshire Chase Preview, Tips, Runners & Trends

 Great Yorkshire Chase Trainer Statistics

-There is one trainer who has not had the best of times in the Great Yorkshire Chase, Venetia Williams has sent a total of 15 runners to the race without recording any wins.
+There are two leading trainers in the Great Yorkshire Chase over the last 20 renewals, with both Paul Nicholls and Alan King, who have both won the race two times.
+Paul Nicholls' winners have been with Colourful Life (2005) and Big Fella Thanks (2009).
+Alan King winners have been with Ziga Boy (2016 & 2017).
+There is one trainer who has not had the best of times in the Great Yorkshire Chase; Venetia Williams has sent a total of 14 runners to the race without recording any wins.

-Here are the Great Yorkshire Chase trainer statistics over the last 20 renewals for trainers who have entries in the 2025 renewal, those not listed have not had a runner.
-(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are some of the top Great Yorkshire Chase trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 TrainerR-W-PWinEW